Norddalsfjorden

 Norddalsfjorden is a branch off of the main Storfjorden in Møre og Romsdal county, Norway.
 The fjord is located in Fjord Municipality and a small part is also in Stranda Municipality.
 The fjord is 16 km long, when you include the Tafjorden arm that stretches further east, it is 24 km in total.

-In the Middle Ages, the combined Norddalsfjorden and Tafjorden were probably called «Todarfjorden» (Tafjorden).
+In the Middle Ages, the combined Norddalsfjorden and Tafjorden were probably called «Todarfjorden».
 Norwegian County Road 63 and Norwegian County Road 650 runs along the fjord and includes a ferry crossing between Eidsdal and Linge.
-In the 1960s villages Stranda-Liabygda-Eidsdal-Valldal-Norddal-Fjørå-Tafjord were still connected by a web of ferry crossings.
+In the 1960s the villages of Stranda-Liabygda-Eidsdal-Valldal-Norddal-Fjørå-Tafjord were still connected by a web of ferry crossings.